 Notable features:

-- High-density cushion (including a 4-ply wool foot bottom) from top to toe for all day performance
+- High-density cushion from top to toe for all-day performance

 - Seamless Toe Closure: Advanced knitting techniques create a totally flat connection in the toe box, reducing bulk and eliminating blister-generating friction